 Money transfer company

 You need to register an account with a money transfer company before you can send money to Germany.
-You’re required to enter the following details to register for a free account:
+You need to enter the following details to register for a free account:

-- Identification: You may be asked to send a copy of your licence or passport to verify your identity.
+- Identification: You may be asked to send a photocopy of your licence or passport to verify your identity.

-Once you’ve paid for a transfer, you’ll get a reference number to track the status of your transfer.
-If you’re sending a cash payment to Germany, you’ll need to provide the reference number to the person receiving the cash before they can collect the money.
+Once you have paid for a transfer, you will receive a reference number which allows you to track the status of your transfer.
+If you are sending a cash payment to Germany, your recipient will need this reference number before they can collect the money.

-Compare different providers to find the best way to transfer money to Germany.
-If you have a question about the companies and their services listed on this page, ask us a question using the form below.
+Make sure you compare different providers to find the best way to transfer money to Germany.
+If you have a question about the companies and the services listed on this page, please ask us using the form below.